Mahek1305/INCOME-PREDICTION/README.md

-Below is a clean, **project-ready README.md** for your Streamlit application, written like a **major ML project**.
-You can directly copy-paste this into your GitHub repository.

-I’ve based it strictly on your uploaded app code .

----

 # 💰 Income Prediction Web App (Streamlit + Machine Learning)

 A **Machine Learning–powered Streamlit web application** that predicts whether a person earns **more than $50K or ≤ $50K per year** based on demographic, education, and work-related features.